UCL-ARC/Mutein/Documents/yamlmake.md

 #### Spawning separate jobs for each item of an existing list

 Lists of strings can be defined anywhere in the configuration.
 Additionally each action can define any temporary local configuration it needs - this does not persist after the action has ended.
-Therefore a short list of files can be hard coded into the action itself:
+Therefore a short list of files can be hard coded into the action itself (although in practise it might be better kept in a separate configuration file that is included):

 ```
   - action:
-      name: "decompress samples"
+      name: "decompress_samples"
       exec: "local"
       sample:
         - frog